-The Site can be viewed without the need to disclose any personal information to us.3.
-Your disclosure of personal information
+The Site can be viewed without the need to disclose any personal information to us.

 However, you may choose to disclose personal information when adding material to the Site.
 Such information will be viewable by Site administrators, certain Treasury staff and contractors (including third parties providing services related to the administration, improvement, and/or securing of the Site and the information it contains ("Third Party Contractors")) and, if published, members of the public.
-Please do not post or otherwise transmit personal information of a sensitive nature.4.
-Holding of information
+Please do not post or otherwise transmit personal information of a sensitive nature.

-We will only use personal information provided to us for the purposes of administering, evaluating, improving, and securing the Site and the information it contains, improving our services and communicating with you.6.
-Feedback
+We will only use personal information provided to us for the purposes of administering, evaluating, improving, and securing the Site and the information it contains, improving our services and communicating with you.

 Feedback is important and is used to evaluate and improve the Site.
 If you provide feedback on the Site directly to the Treasury via the supplied email address, that feedback will be sent to appropriate Treasury staff.
 We may pass on relevant comments to other people within the Treasury who administer, have contributed content to, or are otherwise interested in, the Site.
 This could include your email address and other identifying information.

 We may collect statistical information about your visit to help us improve the Site.
 We use Google Analytics for tracking usage of the Site.
 This information is aggregated and non-personally identifying.
 It includes:

 The statistical information referred to above will be viewable by Site administrators and certain other Treasury staff.
 It may also be shared with other government agencies.

 This Site generates persistent session cookies for the purpose of monitoring Site usage.
 The cookies do not collect personal information.
 You can disable them or clear them out of the web browser you are using to view this Site without affecting your ability to use the Site.